Sinclair ZX Spectrum

 The 128 machine boasted 128K of RAM, with this extra memory being 'paged' into the top 16K of memory when needed.
 It could also be used as a RAM disk, so several programs could be stored in memory at the same time.

 It also got a new 3-channel sound chip in the form of the Yamaha AY-3-8912, which can also be found in the Vectrex, MSX, Amstrad CPC range, and Atari ST/STFM.
-It also received new peripheral ports on the back (MIDI compatibility for the AY-3-8912, RS232 serial port, and an RGB monitor port), plus an improved version of Sinclair BASIC.
+It also received new peripheral ports on the back (MIDI compatibility for the AY-3-8912, RS232 serial port, and an RGB/composite monitor port), plus an improved version of Sinclair BASIC.
 To support the new BASIC commands, it came with twice the ROM size (32K) of the earlier models.
 One key difference between the 128 and earlier models is the absence of an internal speaker.
-All audio is instead output via the Audio Out socket at the back.
+All audio is instead output via the MIC socket on the side.

 In Spain, an external keypad was sold with the 128 which could be plugged into an RJ12 socket on the left hand side towards the front.
 This peripheral was supposed to retail for £19.95 in the UK, but was never made available.
 The later +2 ROM retained the routines for the keypad, and so it can support one.
 These routines were removed when Amstrad reworked the entire hardware and ROM for the +2A and +3.

-Spanish 128s can be easily distinguished from their UK counterparts as they have a white '128K' logo, whilst English models have the logo in red.
+Spanish 128s can be easily distinguished from their UK counterparts as they have a white '128K' logo, whilst English models have the logo in red, as in the picture above.

-In April 1986, shortly after the launch of the 128 in the UK, Amstrad PLC bought Sinclair Research, and continued the line with the release of the Spectrum +2 in 1987, which featured a built-in cassette recorder in the same way Amstrad's CPC464 had. and a proper typewriter-style keyboard.
-This keyboard also omitted the BASIC keywords seen on the Sinclair machines, with the exception of the commonly used LOAD, RUN, and CODE.
+In April 1986, shortly after the launch of the 128 in the UK, Amstrad PLC bought Sinclair Research, and continued the line with the release of the Spectrum +2 in 1987 which featured a built-in cassette recorder (in the same way Amstrad's CPC464 had) and a proper typewriter-style keyboard.
+This keyboard also omitted the BASIC keywords seen on the Sinclair machines, with the exception of the commonly used LOAD, RUN, and CODE commands.
 Aside from these changes, it was essentially a Spectrum 128 inside.
-Just as with the Spectrum 128, the system offered a startup menu from which you could choose to boot into 48K BASIC (which still had the support for single keypress keyword entry) or 128K BASIC in which all words had to be keyed in full.
+Just as with the Spectrum 128, the system offered a startup menu from which you could choose to boot into 48K BASIC which still had the support for single keypress keyword entry, or 128K BASIC in which all words had to be keyed in full.
 The main menu screen lacked the 'Tape Test' the 128 had, and the ROM was altered to display 'Amstrad' in the copyright message on startup.
-Strangely, these ROM changes did introduce some compatibility issues with software that accessed ROM routines at specific addresses.
+Strangely, these minor ROM changes did introduce some compatibility issues with software that accessed ROM routines at specific addresses.
 The new unit also got two built-in joystick ports which were Sinclair Interface I standard, not Kempston).

 Due to a reduction in production costs of the +2 over the 128, its retail price started at £149.
-The power supply provided with this new grey machine was a grey version of the same PSU supplied with the Spectrum+ and Spectrum 128.
+The power supply provided with this new grey machine was a grey version of the same one supplied with the Spectrum + and Spectrum 128.

-The Spectrum +2 succeeded in reviving sales of the Spectrum line, commonly released in the "James Bond 007 Action Pack" which came complete with a lightgun and game based on the new James Bond film, the Living Daylights.
+The Spectrum +2 succeeded in reviving sales of the Spectrum line, commonly bundled in the "James Bond 007 Action Pack" which came complete with a lightgun and game based on the newly released James Bond film, the Living Daylights.

 It came with two new 16K ROM chips: one to hold the +3's disk operating system (a modified version of Amstrad's PCWDOS), called +3DOS, and another to hold the second part of the reorganised 128 ROM.
 These further ROM changes resulted in even more incompatibilities with some older 48K and 128K games, and the Interface 1 was now incompatible, so Microdrive units were not usable.
 The ZX Spectrum +3 power supply provides the same voltages as the one supplied with +2A/B. This power supply has the same DIN connector so can also be used with the +2A/B. However, the power supply purchased with the +3 had "Sinclair +3" written on the casing.